 On weekday mornings, your front door sees a lot of activity.
 On weekend mornings—not so much… so why did it just open at 6.30?
 Answer: your curious four-year is exploring the front yard while you’re still waking up with your first cup of coffee.
-This Unexpected Activity notification will have you alert in no time.
+This smart home security feature will notify you with an alert in no time.

 2. Laundry area